 With the box office and awards season success of "Bohemian Rhapsody," music biopics are roaring back.
 "Rocketman," based on the life of Elton John, just released this past weekend, and several others are currently in the works, including films about Elvis Presley, Aretha Franklin, Bob Marley, John Lennon and Yoko Ono.

 Monumental Pictures' Alison Owen and Debra Hayward are producing a film on the life of the late Amy Winehouse.
 They'll be working in coordination with Winehouse's father Mitch, who previously said in a statement that he felt finally the "time was right."
-Although no one has been cast yet as the soul singer, Owen tells TheWrap the project is in development and the plan is to shoot next year.
+No cast has been set for the film.

 "Respect" - Aretha Franklin

 Before her death in 2018, Aretha Franklin chose Jennifer Hudson to portray her on film.
 The biopic follows the Queen of Soul from her childhood singing in her father's choir, through the tumultuous, cultural revolution in the 1960s at the start of her career, and on the way to becoming an international icon.
 Tommy Liesl is directing the film from a script by Oscar winner Callie Khouri.
-MGM has the movie slated for release on Aug.
-14, 2020.
+"Respect" is currently meant to open in December.

 Photo by Mike Prior/Redferns